apache/brpc/docs/en/server.md

 ## Asynchronous Service

-In which done->Run() is called after service's CallMethod().
+In which done->Run() is called after leaving service's CallMethod().

-Some server mainly proxes requests to backend servers and waits for the responses for a long time.
-To make better use of threads, storing done in corresponding event handlers which are triggered to run done->Run() after CallMethod().
+Some server proxies requests to back-end servers and waits for responses that may come back after a long time.
+To make better use of threads, save done in corresponding event handlers which are triggered after CallMethod() and call done->Run() inside.
 This kind of service is **asynchronous**.

-Last line of asynchronous service is `done_guard.release()` generally to prevent done->Run() from being called at successful quit of CallMethod().
+Last line of asynchronous service is often `done_guard.release()` to prevent done->Run() from being called at successful exit from CallMethod().
 Check out [example/session_data_and_thread_local](https://github.com/brpc/brpc/tree/master/example/session_data_and_thread_local/) for a example.

-Service and Channel both use done to represent the continuation code after CallMethod, but they're **totally different**:
+Server-side and client-side both use done to represent the continuation code after leaving CallMethod, but they're **totally different**:

-* done of Service is created by brpc, called by user after processing of the request to send back response to client.
+* server-side done is created by framework, called by user after processing of the request to send back response to client.
-* done of Channel is created by user, called by brpc to run post-processing code written by user after completion of RPC.
+* client-side done is created by user, called by framework to run post-processing code written by user after completion of RPC.

-In an asynchronous service which may access other services, user may manipulate both done in one session, be careful.
+In an asynchronous service that may access other services, user probably manipulates both kinds of done, be careful.

 # Add Service

-A defaultly-constructed Server neither contains any service nor serves requests, just an object.
+A just default-constructed Server neither contains service nor serves requests, merely an object.

-Add a service with AddService().
+Add a service with following method:

 ```c++
 int AddService(google::protobuf::Service* service, ServiceOwnership ownership);
 ```

-If ownership is SERVER_OWNS_SERVICE, Server deletes the service at destruction.
-To prevent the deletion, set ownership to SERVER_DOESNT_OWN_SERVICE.
-The code to add MyEchoService:
+If `ownership` is SERVER_OWNS_SERVICE, server deletes the service at destruction.
+To prevent the deletion, set `ownership` to SERVER_DOESNT_OWN_SERVICE.

+Following code adds MyEchoService:

 ```c++
 brpc::Server server;